PlatformGovernanceArchive/pga-corpus/Versions/Markdown/Twitter/Community Guidelines/20120919_Twitter_CommunityGuidelines.md

 What is aggressive follow churn?

-If you decide to follow someone and then change your mind later, you can
+If you decide to follow someone and then change your mind later, you

-just visit the person’s profile page and un-follow them.
-Aggressive follow
+can just visit the person’s profile page and un-follow them.
+Aggressive

-churn is when an account repeatedly follows and then un- follows a large
+follow churn is when an account *repeatedly* follows and then un- follows

-number of users.
-This may be done to get lots of people to notice them, to
+a large number of users.
+This may be done to get lots of people to notice

-circumvent a Twitter limit, or to change their follower-to-following ratio.
+them, to circumvent a Twitter limit, or to change their follower-to-following

-These behaviors negatively impact the Twitter experience for other users, are
+ratio.
+These behaviors negatively impact the Twitter experience for other

-common spam tactics, and may lead to account suspension.
+users, are common spam tactics, and may lead to account suspension.

-Are there additional limits if you are following 2000+
+Are there additional limits if you are following

-accounts?
+2000+ accounts?

 The rules about aggressive following and follow churn still apply.
 In

-addition, every user can follow 2000 people total.
-Once you’ve followed 2000
+addition, **every user can follow 2000 people total**.
+Once you’ve

-users, there are limits to the number of additional users you can follow: this
+followed 2000 users, there are limits to the number of additional users

-limit is different for every user and is based on your ratio of followers to
+you can follow: this limit is different for every user and is based on your

-following.
+ratio of followers to following.

 When you hit this limit, we’ll tell you by showing an error message in your

 browser.
-You’ll need to wait until you have more followers in order to follow
+You’ll need to wait until you have more followers in order to

-more users—for example, you can&apost follow 10,000 people if only 100 people
+follow more users—for example, you can&apost follow 10,000 people if only

-follow you.
-When you reach a daily or total limit and we show you an error
+100 people follow you.
+When you reach a daily or total limit and we show

-message, you&aposve hit a technical limit imposed to limit egregious behavior by
+you an error message, you&aposve hit a technical limit imposed to limit

-spam accounts and to prevent strain on the site.
-These are just the technical
+egregious behavior by spam accounts and to prevent strain on the site.

-limits for your account; in addition, you are prohibited from aggressive
+These are just the technical limits for your account; in addition, you are

-following behaviors.
-These behaviors may result in account suspension,
+prohibited from aggressive following behaviors.
+These behaviors may

-regardless of your account&aposs technical ratio.
+result in account suspension, regardless of your account&aposs technical ratio.

-Limits improve site performance by ensuring that when we send a person&aposs
+Limits improve site performance by ensuring that when we send a

-message to all of their followers, the sending of that message is meaningful.
+person&aposs message to all of their followers, the sending of that message is

-Follow limits cannot be lifted by Twitter, and everyone is subject to them,
+meaningful.
+Follow limits cannot be lifted by Twitter, and everyone is

-including verified and developer accounts.
-Based on current behavior in the
+subject to them, including verified and developer accounts.
+Based on

-Twitter community, we&aposve concluded that this is both fair and reasonable.
+current behavior in the Twitter community, we&aposve concluded that this is

+both fair and reasonable.

 Why does Twitter monitor following behavior at all?